georgexyz19/georgexyz.com/content/posts/scanner-fi-7160.md

   <img class="img-fluid pb-3" src="/images/fi-7160/fi7160-software-scansnap.png" alt="scansnap">
 </div>

-The tricky part is that the ScanSnap Manager software is disabled until you reboot the computer.
+The tricky part is that the ScanSnap Manager software is disabled if PaperStream Capture is open.
-It takes me quite sometime to figure that out.
+You need to exit PaperStream Capture before enable Scansnap Manager.
+It takes me sometime to figure that out.